sdavi38/sdavi38/README.md

 ## What's up 👋
 Hi!, I am David Bernardo.
 I'm a systems development student 💻.

-"Learning is the key that opens doors to opportunities"
+-"Learning is the key that opens doors to opportunities"

 - 👨🏻‍💻 ReactJS, React Native and Node.js